MatAik/sport/README.md

 Calculatorservice accesses the cityservice using basic authentication.
 If the username and password are set-up correctly (set by config by default) cityservice returns a list of all possible routes.
 Something to consider in the future is whether the route data needs to be real-time or not.
 If we can afford it to be some seconds or even a minute old, we could apply a cache solution here.

-Calculator service uses the data given by cityservice to do calculation of the quickest and easiest routes available and returns them to the caller in json format.
+Calculatorservice uses the data given by cityservice to do calculation of the quickest and easiest routes available and returns them to the caller in json format.
 For the quickest route only travel time is considered and any waiting time is discarded.

 ### City service

-The city service provides one GET endpoint for any identified users to fetch (and in the future possibly update) data from its database.
+The cityservice provides one GET endpoint for any identified users to fetch (and in the future possibly update) data from its database.
 The local address of the endpoint is http://localhost:8666/routes.
 Detailed info can be found at http://localhost:8666/swagger-ui.html.

 Access to cityservice is restricted since the service provides access to vital data inside the system.
 Used authentication method is basic authentication.
 When viewed in browser it will ask for user credentials which are by default **sport** (username) and **city** (password).
 The future plan is to extend this to use tokens and to use different roles for different operations.